Have you ever picked up your health insurance coverage manual and read it cover to cover?

 Get additional coverage to close gaps

 Give your health insurance policy a deep dive so you know what to expect if the unexpected happens.
-You don't want to put you or your family in a compromising situation, particularly when you can tap into ways to get coverage for certain situations.
+You don't want to put yourself or your family in a compromising situation, particularly when you can tap into ways to get coverage for certain situations.

 Once you identify the gaps in your health insurance coverage, take action to close them and protect yourself from the financial impact of a health emergency.